mschmidty/noname/_posts/2016/2016-12-11-what-is-noname.md

 ---
 layout: post
-title:  "What is No Name"
+title:  "What is Sagebrush Altered"
 date:   2016-12-11 11:46:39
 categories: thesis
 ---